-ld / Name 214 / Rent a car Short description A customer comes to the car rental agency and chooses a car which he rents for a fixed period Actors Customer, agent Trigger Customer asks agent Pre condition The rental system is ready to get customer data and to realize a lease contract Result Leasing is done, and the customer has signed the contract Post condition The rental system is ready to get customer data and to realize a lease contract Activities Enter customer data.
+Let / Nie ver e 044 / Dayler and ld / Name 214 / Rent a car Short description A customer comes to the car rental agency and chooses a car which he rents for a fixed period Which he rents for a fixed period Actors Customer, agent Trigger Customer asks agent Pre condition The rental system is ready to get customer data and to realize a lease contract Result Leasing is done, and the customer has signed the contract Post condition The rental system is ready to get customer data and to realize a lease contract Activities Enter customer data.
 If customer is yet not registered ⇒ UC 12 Register customer.
 Enter desired car category Enter desired leasing period If a car is available in the desired period: a.
 Reserve a car b.
 Enter credit card information c.
 Print contract and sign Otherwise: Adapt item 2. or 3., if possible